Luckykarter/avasocial/README.md

 The handlers for those services can be found in **avasocial/extapps.py**

 ## Installation
-The current built is for Heroku deployment.
+The current builв is for Heroku deployment.
 Installation is deployed on: https://avasocial.herokuapp.com/

 ### Database